 - Avocado Arugula Cherry Tomato Salad

-Store leftovers in an airtight container in the fridge and it should stay fresh for 4-5 days.
+Store leftovers in an airtight container in the fridge for 2-3 days.

 When you're ready to reheat it, remove the container from the freezer and put it in the fridge to defrost for 24 hours.
 Then you can warm it up in the microwave or in a pot on the stovetop.
 You may need to add extra vegetable broth or water if the consistency is too thick.

-- What other vegetables could I add?
 You could also add mushrooms, zucchini, bell peppers, broccoli, eggplant, or cabbage.

-- Can I roast the cauliflower first?
 Sure!
 If you prefer the flavor of roasted cauliflower, you can roast the cauliflower florets at 400 degrees for about 25 minutes before adding it to the curry.
 I prefer to cook the cauliflower in the same pan with everything else only because it's easier and one less tray to clean.

-- Can I use canned lentils?
 You can use (2) 14 oz cans of cookes lentils (rinsed and drained) instead of dried if that's what you have on hand.
-However, you will only need to use 1 cup of vegetable broth instead of the 4 cups that the recipe calls for.
+However, you will only need to use 1 cup of vegetable broth instead of the 4 cups that the recipe calls for.Â

 Success Tips

-- Use canned full fat coconut milk to make the sauce incredibly creamy.
+- Use canned full-fat coconut milk to make the sauce incredibly creamy.
 My favorite coconut milk is this one from Whole Foods.

 Want More Vegan Lentil Recipes?

-Vegan Thai Yellow Cauliflower Lentil Curry
+Vegan Yellow Cauliflower Lentil Curry

 Equipment